 All our teachers are working cartoonists, illustrators, or artists dedicated to helping students tell their stories.

 Tom Hart is the New York Times Bestselling author of Rosalie Lightning and the Executive Director of The Sequential Artists Workshop.
 He was an early recipient of a Xeric Grant for self-publishing cartoonists, and has been on many best-of lists in the Comics Journal and other comix publications.
 Tom has been called “one of the great underrated cartoonists of our time” by Eddie Campbell and “one of my favorite cartoonists of the decade” by Scott McCloud.
 Before founding SAW, Tom was a core instructor at the School of Visual Arts in NYC for 10 years.
 Tom’s former students include award winning-cartoonists Dash Shaw, Sarah Glidden, Box Brown, Leslie Stein, and many others.

-In our year-long program, Tom teaches comics storytelling and comics theory.
+In our year-long program, Tom teaches comics storytelling and practice.
 His online courses include Comics for Writers, Storytelling Flow, Comics Memoir, and Going in for the Snakes, a course about making visceral, powerful comics.

 Justine Mara Andersen continues the tradition of comics mentorship after learning from top names in the industry, including luminaries P. Craig Russell (Elric, Sandman), Val Mayerik (Punisher, Conan), Frank Thorne (Red Sonja), and Jeffrey Catherine Jones.
 Justine has worked as an inker and illustrator for DC Comics, Image Comics, Wizards of the Coast, Lucasfilm, and others.
 She struck out on her own to create the long-running series Mara, Celtic Shamaness for Fantagraphics.